It’s a part of life.

 How do you decide when it’s time?

-First, that time is hard.
+First, when you have to decide, it’s just plain hard.
+You love them so much!
 It’s never a good time to let them go.
-But it can be the best time available.
+But if you think about your pet and what’s best for them, it can be the best time available.

 There is usually not one time that it has to happen.
 With the advances in veterinary medicine, an animal can be kept alive for quite a while.
 But being alive and living are not the same thing.
 Living means that there is quality of life.
 If your pet has alot of pain, difficulty breathing, difficulty eating, etc., they may have crossed over to the “being alive” end of the spectrum.

 You, as the pet parent, have to decide when “living” becomes “being alive” Is your pet having more good days than bad?
 Are they still participating in life enough to enjoy it?
 Are the symptoms of their prognosis, whatever it is, bearable?
-As difficult as it can be to take our wishes out of the decision, these are the kinds of things that need to be considered.
+As difficult as it can be to take our hopes and wishes out of the decision, these are the kinds of things that we need to consider.
+The number one goal is to give your pet the best ending possible; one with the least amount of pain and suffering and the most love.

 Read my post Aging dogs are a part of life for helping with quality of life before it’s time.